 Effective through October 18, 2006, the servicer has been awarded the "exceptional performance" designation by the United States Department of Education.
-For so long as the servicer's exceptional performance designation remains in effect, federally reinsured student loans serviced by the servicer, including the trust student loans, will be eligible to receive at least 99% reimbursement on any default claim properly submitted for payment.
-See "The Trust Student Loan Pool- Exceptional Performance Designation" in this prospectus supplement.
+For so long as the servicer's exceptional performance designation remains in effect, federally reinsured student loans serviced by the servicer, including the trust student loans, will be eligible to receive 99% reimbursement on any default claim properly submitted for payment.
+See "The Trust Student Loan Pool-Exceptional Performance Designation" in this prospectus supplement and "Appendix A-Federal Family Education Loan Act-Recent Events" in the base prospectus.